Feeding & Nutrition

 Probiotics for Horses

-There is not much out there for 'concrete evidence' in research when it comes to the use of probiotics in horses - either for or against their use.
+There is not much out there for concrete evidence in research when it comes to the use of probiotics in horses - either for or against their use.
 Essentially, probiotics are thought to be beneficial microorganisms added to the digestive tract.
 These are usually types of bacteria or yeasts.
 There are both human and horse probiotics that contain several of the same types of microorganisms.
 However, we know that both digestive systems are very different from each other.
 In order to be beneficial to a horse, these organisms must also make it to the part of the digestive system where the main part of the fermentation process happens.
 For the horse, this is in the area known as the hindgut. |

 If you do want to feed probiotics, make sure your probiotic contains the correct types of bacteria or yeasts that would be of the most benefit to the horse; such as those find in the hindgut.